 Name

 Address

 Name and Address of Employer

 National Insurance Number

-I confirm that I meet the following criteria for eligibility for shared parental leave:

-- □ I have worked either directly, for an agency or self-employed, for 26 weeks in the 66 weeks leading up to the due date. - □ I have earned above the maternity allowance threshold of $\pounds 30$ a week in 13 of the 66 weeks leading up to the due date. - □ I consent to your employee taking shared parental leave and shared parental pay as detailed above.
+☐ I have worked either directly, for weeks leading up to the due date. ☐ I have earned above the maternative weeks leading up to the due date. ☐ I consent to your employee taking detailed above.
+If appropriate: ☐ I am the mother / main adopter leave and pay with my employer shared parental leave). ty allowance threshold of £30 a week in 13 of the 66

-If appropriate:

-- □ I am the mother / main adopter and confirm I have curtailed my maternity / adoption leave and pay with my employer (or will have done so by the time your employee takes shared parental leave). - I consent to you retaining and processing the information contained in this form.

-Signed:\\\\\

-Date:
+Signed: Date: